5 Reasons Why Chest Freezer Not Working After Moving [SOLVED]

 9. Plug the freezer back into the power source and turn it on.
 Allow the freezer to run for a few hours to ensure that the new compressor is functioning properly.

-See also Why Is My GE Ice maker Not Making Ice?
-[SOLVED] - Let's Fix It
+See also U Line Ice Maker Water Keeps Running [SOLVED] - Let's Fix It

 Replacing a faulty compressor in a chest freezer can be a challenging task, especially if you don’t have mechanical experience.
 It is recommended to seek the help of a professional if you are unsure of how to proceed.
 However, with the right tools and a bit of patience, you can successfully replace the compressor and get your chest freezer running smoothly once again.